Kotlin/kotlinx.coroutines/coroutines-guide.md

 29
 ```

-Note, that you can build the same pipeline using `buildIterator` from the standard library.
+Note, that you can build the same pipeline using `buildIterator` coroutine builder from the standard library.
-Replace `buildSequence` with `buildIterator`, `send` with `yield`, `receive` with `next`,
+Replace `produce` with `buildIterator`, `send` with `yield`, `receive` with `next`,
 `ReceiveChannel` with `Iterator`, and get rid of the context.
 You will not need `runBlocking` either.
 However, the benefit of a pipeline that uses channels as shown above is that it can actually use
 multiple CPU cores if you run it in [CommonPool] context.

 Anyway, this is an extremely impractical way to find prime numbers.
-In practise, pipelines do involve some
+In practice, pipelines do involve some
 other suspending invocations (like asynchronous calls to remote services) and these pipelines cannot be
 built using `buildSeqeunce`/`buildIterator`, because they do not allow arbitrary suspension, unlike
-`buildChannel` which is fully asynchronous.
+`produce` which is fully asynchronous.

 ### Fan-out